 Q: Is Scott Lake Maintenance Company a Homeowners’ Association?

 A: Yes.
-Scott Lake Maintenance Company (SLMC) is and has been Homeowners’ Association (HOA) and files a form 1120-H with the Internal Revenue Service.
+Scott Lake Maintenance Company (SLMC) is a Homeowners’ Association (HOA).

 Q: What is the difference between the Board of Trustees meetings and the Homeowners’ Association meeting?